EvannLu/web103_finalproject/README.md

 ### Chat functionality

-Users can chat with their hangout buddies and discuss their hangout plan. user has a list of GCIDs.
+✅Users can chat with their hangout buddies and discuss their hangout plan. user has a list of GCIDs.
 When they open messages, they're shown all the gcs they're in.

-### User blocking
+### Home Functionality

-Users can block other users that they've had negative interactions with or don't want to hangout with.
+✅Home can be used to view Clubs, posts.
+✅Brew Random Group in /home
+✅User can access messages from /home

 ### [ADDITIONAL FEATURES GO HERE - ADD ALL FEATURES HERE IN THE FORMAT ABOVE; you will check these off and add gifs as you complete them]